-The tax increase will show up in the amount of FICA (Federal Insurance Contribution Act) tax deducted next year from the paychecks of those earning above the 2001 wage base.
-Although the tax rate for the Old Age, Survivors and Disability Insurance (OASDI) portion of FICA has held steady at 6.2 percent since 1990, the amount of wages subject to the tax can, and usually does, increase each year, based on a national wage index.
+The tax increase will show up in the amount of Federal Insurance Contribution Act (FICA) tax deducted from the paychecks of those earning above the wage base.
+Although the tax rate for the Old Age, Survivors and Disability Insurance (OASDI) portion of FICA remains at 6.2 percent, the amount of wages subject to the tax can, and usually does, increase each year, based on a national wage index.
 The taxes paid by employees are matched by identical amounts paid by employers into the Social Security system.

-Avram Sacks, JD, Social Security analyst with CCH, noted that taxes for self-employed individuals use the same earnings base, but the rates are double those of employees, since the self-employed must also pay the "employer" portion of the taxes.
+Avram Sacks, JD, Social Security analyst with CCH, noted that taxes for self-employed individuals use the same earnings base, but their rates are double those of employees, since they must also pay the “employer” portion of the taxes.

-Domestic WorkersFor 2002, there will be no increase in the amount of wages a domestic worker can earn without being subject to FICA taxes.
-You can pay a domestic worker, such as a maid or nanny, up to $1,300 in 2002 without having to wrestle with federal withholding on wages.
+In 2000, there will be a $100 increase in the amount of wages a domestic worker can earn without being subject to FICA taxes.
+You can pay a domestic worker such as a maid or nanny up to $1,200 in 2000 without having to wrestle with federal withholding on wages.

-CCH INCORPORATED, Riverwoods, Ill., is a leading provider of health and human resources information, including Payroll Management Guide, Pension Plan Guide, Employee Benefits Management, Social Security Reporter and Unemployment Insurance Reports.
+CCH INCORPORATED, Riverwoods, Ill., is a leading provider of health and human resources information, including the Payroll Management Guide, Pension Plan Guide, Employee Benefits Management, Social Security Reporter and Unemployment Insurance Reports.
 CCH also provides tax and business law information in print and electronic form for accounting, legal and health care professionals.
-CCH is a wholly owned subsidiary of Wolters Kluwer North America.
-The CCH web site can be accessed at www.cch.com and the CCH Human Resources site is http://hr.cch.com .
+CCH is a wholly owned subsidiary of Wolters Kluwer U.S. The CCH web site can be accessed at www.cch.com.